The Divine Layer

 Cross-refs: ul-hero-calling.md, ul-shroud.md

-Extended divine focus on mortal events thickens the Shroud or requires the use of vessels.
-Gods cannot maintain unlimited attention on mortal affairs; choosing where to look is itself an exercise of finite divine resource.
-This is why divine guidance arrives obliquely and why gods are not omnipresent in mortal life.
+Extended higher-being focus on mortal events thickens the Shroud or requires the use of vessels.
+Gods cannot maintain unlimited attention on mortal affairs, and the broader class of higher beings is likewise constrained by the boundary.
+Choosing where to look is itself an exercise of finite non-mortal resource.
+This is why guidance arrives obliquely and why higher beings are not omnipresent in mortal life.

 Canonicity: hard canon